zjuchenyuan/dockerized_fuzzing/README.md

 # dockerized_fuzzing
 Run fuzzing within Docker.
 Currently we have incorporated **36 usable fuzzing tools**.

 This repo is part of [UNIFUZZ](https://github.com/unifuzz).
-The conrresponding paper will appear on USENIX Security 2021 [paper pdf](https://nesa.zju.edu.cn/download/UNIFUZZ%20A%20Holistic%20and%20Pragmatic%20Metrics-Driven%20Platform%20for%20Evaluating%20Fuzzers.pdf).
+The corresponding paper will appear on USENIX Security 2021.
+[Paper PDF](https://nesa.zju.edu.cn/download/UNIFUZZ%20A%20Holistic%20and%20Pragmatic%20Metrics-Driven%20Platform%20for%20Evaluating%20Fuzzers.pdf)

 For citing this paper: